samuelmh/django-smh_gallery/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Although the previous is utopic, I want to say tow things.
+Although the previous is utopic, I want to say two things.

 If you find this software useful, please take into considerating:
 *   To give some money to the Wikipedia or an open source project.